Large enough for a turkey

 Colors will vary

 We purchased the J.K.
-Adams Maple Carving Board so our expert reviewer could put it to the test in her kitchen.
+Adams Maple Reversible Carving Board so our expert reviewer could put it to the test in their kitchen.
 Keep reading for our full product review.

 At 14 x 20 inches, this is a sizable cutting board.
 It’s also a relatively thick board (1.25 inches) so it feels very sturdy.
 It’s a bit heavy at 6 pounds—and will be much heavier if it’s holding a turkey—but it’s easy enough to move and to store when it’s unloaded.